 Alternatively, you can restrict the IP range of the group by creating a

-custom subnet network and custom
+custom mode VPC network and

 subnet that uses a smaller IP range, then specifying this subnet in the instance